Botanical Name: Cuminum cyminum.

-In another study where cumin was administered to healthy rats it increased their glucose tolerance which indicates that it may have an anti-diabetic effect.
-The possibility that cumin can helpful to control or prevent diabetes in humans is till unknown and further and bigger studies are needed to investigated the herb’s usefulness in that regard.
+In another study where cumin was administered to healthy rats, it increased their glucose tolerance which indicates that it may have an anti-diabetic effect.
+The possibility that cumin can help to control or prevent diabetes in humans is still unknown and further and bigger studies are needed to investigate the herb’s usefulness in that regard.

 Externally, the essential oil of cumin mixed with a base oil can be used as a treatment for cellulitis.